jvstinian/data-science-projects/reinforcement-learning-games/process-example/README.md

 nix build
 ```
 In order to successfully run the resulting executable,
-the executable `zombsole` must be available available on the path.
+the executable `zombsole-stdio-json` must be available available on the path.